Trump Blames Democrats for His Most Horrifying Immigration Policy

 This weapons-grade nonsense goes well beyond the usual Trump lies.

-The child-separation policy was implemented by Trump’s own Attorney General, Jeff Sessions, who said, when he announced it, that “If you’re smuggling a child, then we will prosecute you and that child will be separated from you as required by law.”
+The child-separation policy was implemented by Trump’s own attorney general, Jeff Sessions, who said, when he announced it, that “If you’re smuggling a child, then we will prosecute you and that child will be separated from you as required by law.”

-Sessions also announced that the Trump administration would aim to prosecute 100 percent of border-crossers, in an effort to end “catch and release” policies that freed undocumented immigrants while their cases played out in court.
+Sessions also announced that the Trump administration would aim to prosecute 100 percent of border crossers, in an effort to end “catch and release” policies that freed undocumented immigrants while their cases played out in court.
 Both counted as dramatic changes from previous administrations, which typically allowed families — either those seeking asylum or those captured crossing illegally at the border — to stay together while they awaited their fates.

 Even before separation became official U.S. policy, the Times reported that at least 700 children had been taken from their parents since October.